zhuochun/zhuochun.github.io/_posts/2013/2013-06-10-how-to-undo-in-git.markdown

 categories: git
 ---

 One of the best parts in version control is undo.
-This is a quick collection of undo comments in git.
+This is a quick collection of undo commands in git.

 ## Unstage a staged file